DanielKovacsHU/CPP_Projects/cpp_fundamentals/Hello_World/README.md

-# The famous first project, says "Hello, World!".
+# The famous first project that say "Hello, World!".